develprr/metamatic-framework/README.md

 container.
 And when they flow upstream, from the UI components back to the state container, when a UI component dispatches an event back to the State Container.
 Two-Way-Events is is the way how State containers are typically implemented in Redux-type containers.

-With Metamatic, both Two-Way-Events strategy and One-Way-Events Strategy are available.
-If you wish to over-engineer and create complicated code, the Two-Way-Events the natural choice for you.
-But if you want to be practical and create clear code, One-Way-Events are your thing.
+With Metamatic, both *Two-Way-Events* strategy and *One-Way-Events* strategy are available.
+If you wish to over-engineer and create complicated code, the Two-Way-Events is the natural choice for you.
+But if you want to be practical and create clear code, *One-Way-Events* are your thing.
-Either way, Metamatic supports these both approaches.
-Now let's take a deep dive to understand why two-way is bad and one-way is good!
+Either way, it's your choice, but Metamatic supports these both approaches.
+Now let's take a deep dive to understand why *two-way* is bad and *one-way* is good!

-### Why Direct Invocation Is Natural
+### Why Direct Invocation is Natural

 THe main way to connect two components to each other should always be primarily through direct function invocations.
 Direct invocations are in most cases the superior way of sending data from one component to another component.
 The